mwiha/Git-search/README.md

 ## Licence

-- this project is licensed under MIT.@2019 Copyright Alice Mwihaki
+- this project is licensed under MIT.@2019 Copyright Alice Mwihaki.